MadsNeis/Pokemon-Index-Project/README.md

 Function to filter by types and abilities!

-Uses next.js framwork and TypeScript!
+Uses next.js framework and TypeScript!